Saturday, January 8, 2022

 Attempt to put meatballs in air fryer but hands are covered in meatball.
 Can’t find towel, spinach is burning, get frantic, go ARGH!!!

-Screw it, no time to wash hands and do all that, just open air fryer, throw meatballs in, dump spinach on plate, repent later.
+Screw it, no time to wash hands, just open air fryer, throw meatballs in, dump spinach on plate, repent later.

 Get all the toppings on the pizza, shove all the things in the sink…